dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 These model classes are used with [Entity Framework Core](/ef/core) (EF Core) to work with a database.
 EF Core is an object-relational mapping (ORM) framework that simplifies the data access code that you have to write.

-The model classes you create are known as POCO classes (from **P**lain **O**ld **C**LR **O**bjects).
+The model classes created are known as POCO classes (from **P**lain **O**ld **C**LR **O**bjects).
 POCO classes don't have any dependency on EF Core.
 They only define the properties of the data to be stored in the database.

-In this tutorial, you write the model classes first, and EF Core creates the database.
+In this tutorial,  model classes are created first, and EF Core creates the database.

 ::: moniker range=">= aspnetcore-5.0"